omkarcloud/google-maps-scraper/README.md

 1. First choose your target country.
 2. Then choose the richest cities in that country.
 3. Use Zoom 18 Search Strategy for maximum results, for the chosen cities.
-4. Use cold calling or send personalized emails to the businesses, showing them how your product/service can make their life easier.
+4. Reach out via cold calls or personalized emails—show how your product/service solves their problems.
+Use the [Enrichment feature](#-what-is-the-enrichment-section-in-app) for higher conversion rates.

 **Examples:**
 - If your chosen country is